FionaLMcLaren/fio2606/README.md

 ---

-​​## Topics I’m always happy to talk about 🎊
+## Things I am always happy to talk about 🎊

 **Pets!**
 I love hearing about other people’s critters and talking about my own little dog, Shellie!
 I find their quirks and personality so endearing and it really brightens my day hearing what someone’s pet has been up to!